runekaagaard/django-admin-flexselect/README.markdown

 6) Add the JQuery plugin http://jquery.malsup.com/form/ to your site.

-7) Optionally JqueryUI can be added.
+7) Optionally Jquery UI can be added.
 If it is, the background color of dependent fields will fade from orange to white when one of their trigger fields are changed.
 Get it at http://jqueryui.com/download.